What are the benefits of the Integrated Access Service?

 How much does the service cost?

 The service (including 1 Gb of R&E access, Content Peering Service, and up to two additional VLANs) costs $3000 per month, plus a one-time installation fee of $2,500.
-VLANs beyond the initial pair cost are available for a one-time fee of $250 each.
+Additional VLANs are available for a one-time fee of $250 each.
 Participating institutions must also have a minimum 10 Gb local loop to the nearest NYSERNet POP.
 NYSERNet can help the institution identify suitable local loop providers.

 What kind of local loop is required?